 Class teacher input via excellent targeted classroom teaching also known as Quality First Teaching:

-For your child this would mean that the Class Teacher has the highest possible expectations for your child and all learners in their class.
-The teaching is based on building on what your child already knows, can do and can understand.
-Different methods of teaching are in place so that your child is fully involved in the learning in class.
+The Class Teacher has the highest possible expectations for all learners in their class.
+The teaching is based on building on what a child already knows, can do and can understand.
+Different methods of teaching are in place so that children are fully involved in the learning in class.
 This may involve things like using more practical learning.
-Specific strategies (which may be suggested by the SENCo or external specialists) are in place to support your child to learn.
-Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to help them make the best possible progress.
-All children in SMSP will receive this as a part of excellent classroom practice when needed.
+Specific strategies (which may be suggested by the SENCo or external specialists) are in place to support learning.

 Specific small group work (sometimes called intervention groups in school):

-For your child, this means that your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has a gap in their understanding or learning and needs some extra support to help them make the best possible progress.
-Programmes of support will be put in place on a short term basis to help your child to ‘catch up’.
-These may be run in the classroom or in the shared area by either a Teacher or a Teaching Assistant or Learning Support Assistant using the teacher’s plan.
+Programmes of support are put in place on a short term basis to help children to fill any gaps in their learning.
+These may be run in the classroom or in the shared area by either a Teacher or a Teaching Assistant.
 This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.

 What support will there be for my child’s overall behaviour and well-being?

-SMSP values high standards of behaviour, respect, care for one another and oneself, and these are fostered in and around the whole school community.
+SMSP values high standards of behaviour, respect, and care for one another and oneself, and these are fostered in and around the whole school community.
 Rewards and sanctions are used to promote and encourage good behaviour and mutual respect.
 Everyone within SMSP is valued and treated equally.
+Our key rules, Ready, Respectful and Safe are understood by all pupils.
 Children with SEND may have reasonable adjustments applied, and this could include the use of personalised rewards charts, behaviour support plans, play times and areas, and communication methods.
 In these ways the school hopes to avoid incidences of bullying, school refusal or exclusion.
 In order to prevent incidences of bullying, all staff are alert for any signs of distress among the children and the adults will listen, assess and act.
 Supportive strategies which may be used include playground buddying or worry boxes, if children cannot easily articulate their concerns.

 What support is there for improving the social, emotional, mental and social development of pupils with SEN?

-At SMSP we run several nurture groups across the school.
+At SMSP we may run social skills groups if appropriate.
 The aim of the groups is to focus on developing the pupil’s social and emotional skills, such as listening and following instructions, turn taking and sharing, feelings, linking thoughts, feelings and behaviour and problem solving skills.
 A number of students have a Teacher Mentor who speaks with them regularly.
-A Teacher Mentor is a familiar member of staff who has usually worked with the student previously.
-The SENCo also runs weekly pastoral sessions to support students with more complex social, emotional and mental health difficulties.
-These sessions are individual to each child’s specific area of need.
+A Teacher Mentor is a familiar member of staff who has usually worked with the pupil previously.

 How is extra support allocated to children?

-The school budget includes some money for supporting children with SEND.
+The school budget includes funding for supporting children with SEND.
 The Headteacher decides on the budget for SEND in consultation with the school governors, on the basis of the needs in the school and the funds available.
-The Headteacher and the SENCo discuss all the information they have about SEN in the school, including: children already receiving extra support; children needing extra support; children who have been identified as not making as much progress as would be expected.
 The Headteacher and SENCo decide what resources, training and support are needed via a Subject Leader Plan.
 All resources/training and support are reviewed regularly and changes are made as needed.

 What expertise and training do school staff have in SEND?

 The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
 This involves whole school training on SEND issues.
+All staff have received training on Zones of Regulation and supporting pupils with Autism and Dyslexia.
 Individual teachers and support staff attend specialist training courses run by outside agencies that are relevant to the needs of specific children in their class.
-Although it does not have a specialist provision, SMSP has good experience with supporting the needs of children with SEND in all the areas defined within the 2014 Code of Practice (cognition and learning, communication and interaction, social emotional and mental health and physical/sensory needs).

-The SENCo’s name is Kathy Barnett.
-She is a qualified teacher with additional qualifications in teaching and assessing learners with specific learning difference.
+The SENCo’s name is Sara Colenso.
 You can contact her on 020 8943 0476 or email@example.com.
 Her role includes providing support, strategies and advice to all colleagues regarding the teaching and learning of children with SEND.
-She also delivers some specialist teaching to children on the SEN register.
+She delivers some specialist teaching to some children on the SEN register.
 She attends regular SENCo network meetings, provided by Achieving for Children.
 Where external agency expertise is required, the school can refer to Speech and Language Therapists, Occupational Therapists and Educational Psychologists.

 What advice is available for school staff regarding SEND?
 How does the school receive that advice?